Getting Started with Python: Windows and Linux Setup

 Python comes with a wealth of built-in functionality, but its real power lies in external packages.
 You'll use "pip," the package installer for Python.

-- Example: Installing NumPy (a popular scientific computing package):
+- Example: Installing NumPy (a popular scientific computing package):pip install numpy

 Hello, World!